The Jameson Family Chronicles

 (( to see a draft of The Book, click here)

-Col. David Jameson, M.D. – was born abt 1715 in Scotland and emigrated to Charleston, S.C. in about 1740 to escape persecution after graduating from the medical university at Edinburgh, Scotland.
+Col. David Jameson, M.D. – was born abt 1715 in Scotland and emigrated to Charleston, S.C. in about 1740 after graduating from the medical university at Edinburgh, Scotland.
 After living for a time in Shippensburg, PA, he settled in York and married Elizabeth Davis by whom he had 11 children including 5 boys, Horatio*, James, Thomas, and David, Jr. all of whom became physicians.
 David became an officer in the Pennsylvania militia during the French and Indian Wars starting in the 1750's and served under such well known figures as Benjamin Franklin and General John Armstrong.
 On April 2, 1756, Captain/ Lieutenant David Jameson and his company of men along with others attempted to retaliate against the Indians who attacked Fort McCord and free the captives at Sideling Hill not far from the Fort.
 During this engagement he was severely wounded and left for dead.
 Nevertheless, he survivied and eventually made it back to to Fort Littleton.

 Later, David Jameson became a Colonel and physician during the Revolutionary War in 1776 and was commander of the 3rd Battalion of the York Associators*.
 At various times he was commander of Ft.
 Hunter, Ft.
 Augusta and Ft.
 Aughwick and was also stationed at Ft.
 Hallifax (period spelling).
-He was also known to have fought at the battle of Loyal Hanna (March 14, 1769) among others..
+He was also known to have fought at the battle of Loyal Hanna (March 14, 1769) among others..See - Jameson, Horatio G. Memoir of David Jameson, Esq., M.D., Lt.
+Colonel of the Provincial Forces and Colonel of the Revolutionary Forces of Pennsylvania.
+Washington, Pa.: Regimental Press, Third Artillery, 1887.
+Also see p.
+1 and p.
+6 are from PA Archives,3rd Series, Vol. 21.
+Pp. 473, 475 and 476 are from PA Archives, 6th Series, Vol .
+2. showing David Jameson as Colonel of the 3rd Battalion of the York County Militia in 1776 and 1778.

-Dr. James Jameson – born in 1771 in York, Pennsyvlania.
+Dr. James Jamesonborn in 1771 in York, Pennsyvlania.
 Some historians have listed his death at 21 March 1831.
 James was the son of Dr. David Jameson and his wife, Elizabeth Davis.
 After the death of Jame’s wife, Elizabeth Myers in York in 1805 he moved to Allentown, Pennsylvania where he met Catherina Siegfried and sired 2 children by her.
 Jacobus (a/k/a James) Jameson, born 1808 and Daniel Jameson born 1812.
 It is questionable whether Catherina and the good doctor were ever married although LDS records indicate that they were married around 1807.
 See the church records of the Egypt Reformed Church.

 Benjamin F. Jameson - born in 1842 .
-Lived his whole life in the Berwick, Columbia County, PA area.
-Little is know about his wife, but she is believed to have been Mary C. Glasmoyer or Glassmeyer or Glasmer.
+Lived his whole life in the Lime Ridge, Columbia County, PA area.
+Little is known about his wife, but she is believed to have been Mary C. Glasmoyer or Glassmeyer or Glasmer.
 Benjamin enlisted in the 35th Regiment of the 6th Penna.
 Volunteers under his older brother Albion B. Jameson who became a Captain of his unit, Company A. (note: at times the unit is referred to as Co.A, 6th Regiment Pa.
 Reserves Infantry (35th Volunteers).
 Benjamin fought in every major engagement during the Civil War including New Market cross roads, Bull Run, South Mountain, Fredericksburg, the Wilderness Campaign, Antietam, and at Gettysburg.
 The two brother's unit served in support of Col. W. Wallace Ricketts unit in most battles.
 Col. Ricketts had been the original Commander of the 6th Regiment when it was organized in June/July of 1861.
 However, Albion was severely wounded in the leg at Antietam and after his recovery, he was semi-crippled and could not return to his unit.
 Albion then enrolled in medical school at the University of Georgetown from which he graduated and became a doctor on March 5, 1867.
 Later Albion was prominent in the "GAR - Grand Army of the Republic" and an original signer of documents in Philadelphia swearing allegiance to the U.S. after the death of Abraham Lincoln (MOLLUS?).
 After the civil war he was appointed to a high government position settling civil war accounts.
 It is believed that Benjamin’s unit at the Battle of Gettysburg fought in the line of battle directly against the Confederate unit of Louisiana Tigers which contained one Victor D. Braud of Baton Rouge, LA, who would later switch sides in the war after he was captured the second time, change his name to George C. Duke, and become the maternal great grandfather of Richard A. Jameson.
 In fact, the possibility exists that Benjamin’s company was the unit that captured Victor Braud, along with a dozen or so other Confederates at Falling Waters during Lee’s retreat from Gettysburg on July 14th.
 If in fact this is the case, the descendants of Richard A. Jameson should be eternally grateful that his paternal great great grandfather didn’t shoot his maternal great great grandfather, but rather allowed him to surrender; otherwise, they would not exist.
 At the Battle of Gettysburg, the 6th Pa Reserve Regiment was part of: 5th Corps (Sykes commanding), 3rd Division (Crawford commanding), 1st Brigade (Col. William McCandless commanding).
 The first Brigade also included the 13th Pa.
 Res.
 Reg. which was known as the Pennsylvania Bucktails.
 In any event, Benjamin fought with his unit until it was disbanded at the end of the war and he returned to the Lime Ridge, PA area.
-He had many children, including Albert Brittain Lynn Jameson (#7 below) and eventually died in Shickshinny in 1926.
+Although his health suffered greatly from the war, he had many children, including Albert Brittain Lynn Jameson and eventually died in Shickshinny in 1926.

 Albert B.L.
 Jamison - born 1885 in or near Shickshinny, PA.
 Married Bertha Church.
 Held a variety of jobs and worked for many years as a coal miner.
 Later after being hauled out of the mines due to cave ins (on several occasions) he acquired black lung disease and took to painting houses.
 Albert and his wife Bertha Church had 2 children, Harold and Edna.
 Albert died in 1961 at Shickshinny, PA.

-- See - Jameson, Horatio G. Memoir of David Jameson, Esq., M.D., Lt.
+See - Jameson, Horatio G. Memoir of David Jameson, Esq., M.D., Lt.
 Colonel of the Provincial Forces and Colonel of the Revolutionary Forces of Pennsylvania.
 Washington, Pa.: Regimental Press, Third Artillery, 1887.

-- Horatio Gates Jameson (1778-1855), distinguished physician and surgeon, was son of Dr. David Jameson who had emigrated to Charleston in 1740 in company with Dr. (afterwards General) Hugh Mercer.
+• Horatio Gates Jameson (1778-1855), distinguished physician and surgeon, was son of Dr. David Jameson who had emigrated to Charleston in 1740 in company with Dr. (afterwards General) Hugh Mercer.

 Footnotes to Col. David Jameson, M.D. (unorganized)